Breast Reduction Sarasota

 A typical breast surgery will take between one and three hours.
-Performed under general anesthesia; Dr. Kreithen procedures are performed at the state-of-the-art Lakewood Ranch Medical Center.
+Performed under general anesthesia.
 Most breast reduction procedures will be performed as an outpatient procedure.

 The surgeon will begin by making an anchor-shaped incision or key-hold shaped incision around the areola.
 From this incision, the surgeon will remove excess glandular tissue, fat, and skin.
 The nipple will then be repositioned.
 The remaining tissue will be pulled to form a pleasant contour for the chest, and the incisions sutured.
 Liposuction may be included, to sculpt the breast curvature.
 Liposuction is usually performed through the armpit area.

 Patients should expect the recovery from this surgery to take from seven to ten days.
 After surgery, patients will be asked to wear an elastic bandage or surgical bra.
 After 24-48 hours, the bandage will be removed, but the surgical bra will be worn for several weeks.
 This will control swelling and promote appropriate healing.
 Small drain tubes may be worn for several days to reduce the amount of fluid and blood.
 It is common for patients to experience some moderate pain, stiffness, and discomfort for the first week or two; this will be worse when coughing or laughing.

 The procedure will result in scarring, although these may be easily covered by a swimsuit or clothing.
 The scars will fade some bit, as the breasts continue to heal.
 Risks are rare after surgery but can include swelling, infection, bleeding, numbness, asymmetry, and pigmentation changes.
 Utilizing a Board Certified cosmetic surgeon will be a patient’s best defense again unwanted complications.